TEFL Toulouse FAQ

 7How intensive is the TEFL course?
 What if I am ill / need to take time off during the TEFL course?

 Of course mishaps happen.
 If you have genuine unforeseen problems we are usually able to implement special procedures to help you get through your TEFL course.
-This usually involves teaching any missed classes during of just after the course so you might want to avoid booking a flight to leave right away!
-Each extra teaching practice that we have to set up for you costs 80 euros.
+We’ll schedule another teaching practice for you and do our best to set it up when it suits you, ie during or after the course.
+Each extra teaching practice that we have to set up for you costs 80 euros.0

 8How do I apply for the TEFL course?

 Just fill out this application form!
 Take your time here – we need to see your true writing ability, especially for the 400 word part at the end of the form.
 We also need to see you past education history.
-Of course, by applying you are not tied to anything.
+Of course, by applying you are not tied to anything but it gets the ball rolling.
 Feel free to pop us an email if you have any questions no matter how big or small – we are here to help.
-Non native English speakers also have a telephone or skype interview.
+Non native English speakers usually have a telephone or skype interview to confirm their level of spoken English.
+Use this to ask us questions too!

 9How can I pay for the TEFL course?